Golden-Ratio-Analytic-Services/deployment/README.md

 Then, set the volume `- ~/deployment/airflow/data/:/var/lib/neo4j/import` to the correct path on the host machine.
 This should be mounting the `data/` folder from airflow.

+Next, read through the airflow README file for any steps to take before running.

 Finally, start the stack with

 ```